mensinda/quarkus-stuff/README.md

-# Quarkus 3.0 / Hibernate 6 multithreading
+# Quarkus 3.0 / Hibernate 6 dirty entities not written to DB

 To reproduce: